 Shareholders Vhi Insurance has one shareholder, Vhi Group DAC.
 The Company entered into an intercompany loan agreement with Vhi Group DAC in 2015 for €90,000k.
-Of this €38,900k was repaid during 2016, leaving the loan balance at €51,100k at 31 December 2016.
-Persons who exercise a significant influence on Vhi Insurance There were no material transactions with any persons who exercise a significant influence on Vhi Insurance in 2016.
-Members of the Board of Directors of Vhi Insurance There were no material transactions with members of the Board of Directors of Vhi Insurance in 2016.
+Of this €38,900k was prepaid during 2016, with the balance of €51,100k prepaid during 2017.
+Persons who exercise a significant influence on Vhi Insurance There were no material transactions with any persons who exercise a significant influence on Vhi Insurance in 2017.
+Members of the Board of Directors of Vhi Insurance There were no material transactions with members of the Board of Directors of Vhi Insurance in 2017.